Australian watchdog approves Nine network, Fairfax merger

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

+Sims said he understood concerns raised with his commission about the loss of the Fairfax brand that has a reputation for independent investigative journalism.

-Fairfax shareholders will own the remaining 48.9 percent.
+Fairfax shareholders will own the remaining 48.9 per cent of the company, which will become Australia’s largest media player.

+If Fairfax shareholders endorse the deal at a meeting on Nov.
+19, the new entity will begin trading on the Australian share market on Dec.
+10.

+The union representing Fairfax journalists urged Australia’s competition regulator to block the merger.